-The Red theme has built-in accessibility requirements where possible.
-For example, page templates are built to adhere to rules about structured content with headers correctly nested in a hierarchy and all images must have alt text for those who use screen readers to access your website.
+The Red theme incorporates built-in accessibility features wherever possible.
+For instance, page templates are designed to follow guidelines for structured content, ensuring headers are correctly nested in a hierarchy.
+Additionally, all images must include alt text to support users who rely on screen readers to navigate your website.

-Even with the built-in structures, site managers must use these functions correctly to complete the accessibility requirements.
-Review each section below to ensure that your site meets accessibility requirements.
+However, despite these built-in structures, site managers must correctly utilize these features to fully meet accessibility requirements.
+Please review each section below to ensure your site complies with accessibility standards.

 Use headings to begin sections and use them in the correct hierarchy order to represent the structure of the content on the page.

-As explained above, the Title fields provide an organized, hierarchical structure to your content.
+As explained above, title fields provide an organized, hierarchical structure to your content.
 In addition to structure, even when hidden, the text provides cues to screen readers about the subject and scope of the content block.

 Titles should be descriptive and unique.
 If you only enter “Title” in each title field, for example, the user will hear “title, title, title,” etc. as they tab through your content blocks.
-They will have no context to know if that is information they should read.
+They will have no context to know if that is information they want to read.

 Text links in your content should not use a URL as the link text.
 It should have meaningful text rather than using “click here” or “read more” Instead, use the page title or a description of the page where the link leads.